user profile avatar

 Bio

-I am a first-generation, Ilocano student with ambitions to attend Rice University.
+I am a first-generation, Ilocano student planning to attend college.
 I have taken 7 Honors and 8 Advanced Placement classes so far to prepare myself for college, passing all with an A. In Bonanza HS, I am the current Valedictorian holding a 4.95 weighted GPA.
 I am also the current President of the National Honors Society Chapter and a representative for the college-preparation programs of TRIO Upward Bound and Educational Talent Search.
-Outside of high school, I focus on my artwork, volunteer, and take care of chores in the house—cooking rice, sweeping the floor, and babysitting my little sister, to name a few.
+Outside of school, I focus on my art, volunteer, and do house chores—cooking rice, sweeping the floor, and babysitting my little sister, to name a few.
 I work with many non-profit organizations in Las Vegas, like Operation Homefront, the U.S. Filipino Veterans Group, and Leaders In Training.
-My career goal is to become a Landscape Architect and Civil Engineer.
+My career goal is to become an Architect.
 I envision myself creating attractive buildings with adequate infrastructure to address the low-income and poverty-stricken community in Las Vegas and in the world.
-A few recognitions and awards include the AP Scholar Award, given by College Board to acknowledge my high performance on AP exams; a winner and designer of a mural, given by Project 150 to honor my mural design by painting it in their warehouse; Special Congressional Commendation from Congresswoman Dina Titus, given by the U.S. Filipino Veterans Group to honor my hard work as a Tax Greeter volunteer; and TRIO’s Washington D.C.
-Ambassador, given by Upward Bound to honor my leadership qualities and give me an opportunity to represent Nevada in the U.S. Capitol.
+A few recognitions and awards include the AP Scholar Award, given by College Board to acknowledge my high performance on AP exams; a winner and designer of a mural, given by Project 150 to honor my mural design by painting it in their warehouse; Special Congressional Commendation from Congresswoman Dina Titus, given by the U.S. Filipino Veterans Group to honor my hard work as a Tax Greeter volunteer; TRIO’s Washington D.C.
+Ambassador, given by Upward Bound to honor my leadership qualities and give me an opportunity to represent Nevada in the U.S. Capitol; and being titled a National Merit Finalist for the 2025 National Merit Competition.

 Education